Mroussell/loan_decision_modeling/README.md

 ## Purpose

-To experient and explore with decision based modeling and find anaylsis based prediction.
+To experiment and explore with decision based modeling and find anaylsis based predictions.
+This project will work though a base introduction to modeling for decision based machine learning models for prediction loans.

 ## Set-up

-To reproduce these analysis, models and predictions, follow the Jupyter Notebooks in order step by step.
+To reproduce these analysis, models and predictions, follow the Jupyter Notebook in order step by step.

 ## Resources: